-Will these posts be a trilogy, a mini-series, or an epic serial on handstands????
+Will these posts on handstand be a trilogy, a mini-series, or an epic serial????
 It’s hard to believe I wrote my first post on this last year because it doesn’t feel like it’s been that long.
 But this pose is still teaching me things both on and off the mat:

-ON the mat – My goal was to be handstanding in the middle of the room by the end of 2013 but last summer I suffered a pinched nerve that left me injured for about a month.
+On the mat: My goal was to be handstanding in the middle of the room by the end of the year but last summer I suffered a pinched nerve that left me injured for about a month.
 I was devastated!
 Yet the harder I worked to make myself heal, the worse it got.
 When I finally surrendered to the fact my goal was delayed and I let my body do what it needed to do, I got better.